ferzerkerx/sonarqube-aws/Readme.md

 ## Creates the basic infrastructure to deploy sonarqube on AWS ECS

 - Make sure aws config is pointing to the right place
+- create a private key on aws so that we are able to ssh into it
 - terraform init
 - terraform plan
 - If all looks good proceed with terraform apply